-Do You Have the Will to Survive in a SHTF?
+Do You Have the Mindset to Survive in a SHTF?

 What’s the most important thing you need to survive in a SHTF?
-In my opinion, it’s the will to live.
+In my opinion, it’s having a .

 In a real SHTF scenario, I think we’re all going to be surprised by the people who have the will to live.
 Some of those people will even surprise themselves.

-It won’t just be preppers that have what it takes to make it in a SHTF.
-Even some of those people that come onto prepping forums and blogs asking about why you would want to live in a world that has fallen apart will surprise themselves.
-They won’t be able to give up.
+It won’t just be preppers that have a survival mindset during a SHTF.
+Even some of those people that come onto prepping forums and blogs asking about why you would want to live in a world that has fallen apart will be surprised that they can’t just give up.
 They’ll fight to stay alive simply because that’s how they’re wired.

 In fact, one of the groups with the highest survival rates during disasters is children 6 and under!
 The will to live can be even more important than knowledge and preparedness.
 As a prepper, I find that hard to say, but it’s true.